Shape of Lace : part one

 At the beginning, when I’m thinking about a new design, I’m usually thinking about SHAPE, COLOUR, and CONCEPT.
 There are no rules in design (I love my job!), you can just go with what appeals to you.

 I would like to say before we begin that design is not a linear process.
 This is not a step-by-step how-to, but more of a series of useful tutorials / inspirations to guide you on your own design adventure.
-Also (I’m feeling a bit sheepish here) you know how I said at the beginning that design is not really that difficult…?
-Well actually that was a little white lie!
 Designing a lace piece requires a willingness to make mistakes and try out bunch of different things until you discover what works.
 This requires a large degree of patience, concentration and commitment.
 But if you already knit lace then you know about hard work, concentration and commitment – so you are well prepared.
 Let’s get started!

 C O L O U R – we knit (and design) to bring beautiful and unique things into the world.
 So much of the beauty I see in the world is in vivid colour.